frankqpr/kitchen-kds-app/kitchen-kds-app/README.md

                                   +--> [Express Print Service / Microservice]
 ```

 Use a shared domain or subdomain with proper TLS certificates.
-Configure CORS to allow the front end to call the print service.
+Configure CORS via the `ALLOWED_ORIGINS` environment variable to allow the front end to call the print service and terminate TLS at your ingress layer.

 ## 7. Continuous integration and delivery (CI/CD)